-- To increase the spring preload, turn the adjusting ring 2 in direction 'B'. - To decrease the spring preload, turn the adjusting ring 2 in direction 'A'.
+- •To increase the spring preload, loosen the lock nut and turn the adjusting ring in direction 'B'. - To decrease the spring preload, loosen the lock nut and turn the adjusting ring in direction 'A'.

-A special collar wrench is included in the tool kit to make spring preload adjustments.
+A special collar wrench 'C' is included in the tool kit to make spring preload adjustments.